hiddify/hiddify.com/docs/manager/domain-worker-cdn-and-tunneling/Domain-types-and-how-to-register-them.md

 ---
-title: How to add relay domain to Hiddify manager
+title: Domain types and how to register them
 ---

 <div dir="ltr" markdown="1">